Every person is a warrior. There are three pillars to being a strong and effective warrior.

 The IIYC is collaborating with the Awake Media Fund (producers of Awake the Film), to train youth in media development and production from a non-violent direct action (NVDA) point-of-view.
 Elements of the training include, planning & storyboarding, camera & drone operation, storytelling, public speaking and editing.
 By participating in this training, youth develop stories and share them through a digital medium in a compelling, concise and emotive way.
 This enables IIYC youth to reach a broader audience when telling their stories centered around life, activism and civic engagement.

 We are beginning to develop this program by sharing stories on the IIYC blog.

 Non-Violent Direct Action Training

-We have partnered with Indigenous Peoples Power Project (IP3) to send youth to Non-Violent Direct Action (NVDA) Trainings.
+The IIYC has partnered with Indigenous Peoples Power Project (IP3) to send youth to Non-Violent Direct Action (NVDA) trainings.
 We host NVDA workshops at our Kick Backs where we plan different action initiatives that support rallies, marches and events.
-We expose, organize and openly oppose the challenges faced by not only Indigenous Communities, but ALL POC (People of Color), Immigrant, and Marginalized Communities.
+We expose, organize and openly oppose the challenges faced by not only indigenous communities, but ALL POC (People of Color), immigrant, and marginalized communities.

 Monthly Kick Backs

 Kick Backs offer youth a chance to engage on a local level.
 The IIYC believes that youth often know better than anyone else what resources and support are needed in our communities.
 At IIYC Kick Backs we connect with other young people in our local areas, host some of our workshops and trainings and sometimes just straight up chill at some of our favorite community spaces.

 The 7th Generation School Tour places Council Members in elementary, middle- and high-schools in Denver, Chicago, Texas, New Mexico and South Dakota.
 Council members engage students by sharing stories and facilitating dialogue around life as Indigenous People and our experience with DAPL, in hopes to inspire young people to stand for what they believe in.